claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ---

 Todo:
-- Create the product in Paypal and add a link to purchase it (fix 2nd step under how it works)
+- Create the product in Paypal and add a link to purchase it
-- Add more content to the demo website
+- Add more content to the demo website (blog post and add images and different formating in the text)
-- Add a few more "buy now" buttons
+- Add "buy now" buttons
+- Write documentation

 Do you like my website?
-Would you like to build your own for your own projects?
+Would you like to have a similar website for your own projects?

 I would be thrilled to help!

-## How it works
+## How to set it up

-1. You create a Github account
+1. Create a Github account
   - Navigate to [https://github.com/](https://github.com/){:target="_blank" rel="noopener noreferrer"}.
   - Click Sign up.
   - Follow the prompts to create your personal account.

-2. Purchase your Portfolio Website here (you'll need to include your Github username)
+2. Purchase your Portfolio Website (keep scrolling).
+You'll need to include your Github username.

-3. I set up your portfolio website and give you all the access you need.
+3. Next, I'll set up your portfolio website and give you all the access you need.
 You can use a Github URL which costs nothing, or you can use a custom URL which would cost you about $20 a year.

-4. You create the content of your website by creating pages in Markdown and by adding pre-programmed components.
+4. Create the content for your website by creating pages in Markdown and by adding pre-programmed components.

-For example, here's how you would format text:
+For example, here's how text formatting works in Markdown:

 ```
 Normal paragraph text with **bold**, *italic*, ~~strikethrough~~, and `inline code`.